laowalter/PhotoServer/README.md

 $ go build dbclean.go
 ```

-## Useage
+## Usage

-1. Insert photo album located in "/data/album" in to DB
+1. Upload photo album located in "/data/album" in to DB

 ```bash
 $ picupdate -path /data/ablum
 ```

 2. Run dbclean

+Remove the photos moved or deleted from the previous upload directory.

 ```bash
 $ dbclean